Our Inward Authority

 Looking back at the football player’s schedule it would be easy to assume the player invests their heart, mind, and strength into maintaining their condition.
 The football player undergoes regular and perhaps daily conditioning exercises and practices for hours at a time to enhance their abilities.
 To improve a human being’s abilities in anything requires investment of time, thought, and effort.
 God calls us into that effort with the greatest commandment.
 We are to serve God with similar determination and effort.

-6 “And these words which I command you today shall be in your heart.7 You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up.
-8 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
-9 You shall write them on the doorposts of your house and on your gates.
+4 Hear, Israel: Yahweh is our God.
+Yahweh is one.
+5 You shall love Yahweh your God with all your heart, with all your soul, and with all your might.
+6 These words, which I command you today, shall be on your heart; 7 and you shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise up.
+8 You shall bind them for a sign on your hand, and they shall be for frontlets between your eyes.
+9 You shall write them on the door posts of your house, and on your gates.
+WEB

 2 Peter 1